Māori history: Archaic period (c. 1280 – c. 1500)

 An artist's rendition of a Haast's eagle attacking moa.
 Both species became extinct in the Archaic period.

-The earliest period of Māori settlement is known as the "Archaic", "Moahunter" or "Colonisation" period.
+The earliest period of Māori settlement has been called the "Colonisation phase", "East Polynesian" phase, the "Archaic" period, and the "Moahunter" period.
 The eastern Polynesian ancestors of the Māori arrived in a forested land with abundant birdlife, including several now extinct moa species weighing between 20 kg and 250 kg each.
 Other species, also now extinct, included the New Zealand swan, the New Zealand goose and the giant Haast's eagle, which preyed upon the moa.
-Marine mammals – seals in particular – thronged the coasts, with evidence of coastal colonies much further north than those which remain today.
-Huge numbers of moa bones – estimated to be from between 29,000 and 90,000 birds – have been located at the mouth of the Waitaki River, between Timaru and Oamaru on the east coast of the South Island.
-Further south, at the mouth of the Waihemo (Shag River), evidence suggests that at least 6,000 moa were slaughtered by humans over a relatively short period of time.
+Marine mammals – seals in particular – thronged the coasts, with evidence of coastal colonies much further north than those that remain today.
+Huge numbers of moa bones – estimated to be from between 29,000 and 90,000 birds – have been found at the mouth of the Waitaki River, between Timaru and Oamaru on the east coast of the South Island.
+Further south, at the mouth of the Waihemo / Shag River, evidence suggests that at least 6,000 moa were slaughtered by humans over a relatively short period of time.

 Archaeology has shown that the Otago region was the node of Māori cultural development during this time, and the majority of archaic settlements were on or within 10 km of the coast.
 It was common for people to establish small temporary camps far inland for seasonal hunting.
 Settlements ranged in size from 40 people (e.g., Palliser Bay in Wellington) to between 300 and 400 people, with forty buildings (such as at Shag River).